Growth Strategy Framework: How to Structure Growth Cases

 - Joint venture: partner for local knowledge or shared risk.

-- Partnership / licensing: non-equity collaboration for market access without commitment.
+- Partnership or licensing: non-equity collaboration for market access without commitment.

 Revenue vs volume vs price